bluenunn/Toolchest/README.md

 # Github Toolchest repository: "audit/config" procedures, templates & utilities to streamline support of mission critical IT infrastructure Data Base, Hosting, Network & Storage environments.
-Click or download any item on the repository to obtain its complete set of documentation.
+Click or download any item on the repository to obtain its full set of documentation.

 Platforms: Oracle, RHEL, Cisco (MDS & UCS), EMC (VMAX, Powermax), Netapp (A800, A700, 8xxx), Pure (Flash Array), VDBench